elauzel/ToyCommander/README.md

 # ToyCommander

+JEREMY)	make Scene 02: level select (some sort of image or rotating model of the single level - we can add more later)

+find at least two other vehicle models for the character select, and apply movement/character controllers to them

+AARON)	Push Scene 03

+-> Jeremy will then MERGE Scene 03 with Textures & Models branch after Aaron pushes it

-AARON)	gather resources (models, textures, etc)
+pull Scene 03 and then integrate resources (models, textures, etc) with Scene 03: apartment level

-AARON)	plan a single level (pick out the environment and what will go in it)

-JAY)	gather resources (audio)

-JAY)	getting audio, making Scene 00: splash screen (names, title, press 'enter' to play, some sort of image/bg)
+JAY)	making Scene 00: splash screen (names, title, press 'enter' to play, some sort of image/bg)

 JAY)	make Scene 01: game menu (controls, multiplayer, instructions menus)

-JEREMY)	GitHub shenanigans, then when Aaron picks out the final level model:

-JEREMY)	make Scene 02: level select (some sort of image or rotating model of the single level - we can add more later)
+-> Jeremy will then MERGE Scene 00, 01, 02, and 03 branches with MASTER

 == Week 2 +

-06)	make Scene 03: level (apartment - just the building and environment itself for now)

 07)	make Scene 04: character select (start with 3 models without moving parts at first - we can add more later)